BERTsBagels/IMCS3020U_Project_EmotionClassification_Interpretability/README.md

 ## **Project Information**

 ### **Overview**
 This project was developed as a chosen topical project for the **IMCS3020U: Integrated Project Course II** during the 2026 Winter Semester at Ontario Tech University.
-Its main purpose is to.

 ### **Description**